Ampers4nd/bang/README.md

 Assuming you've set up the project in ~/code/bang, you need to compile the src and place the .beams in your erlang path.
 To do this, compile the your source, move the .beams to ebin/, and add the following line to ~/.erlang:

     code:add_patha("/path/to/home/code/bang/ebin").

+The yaws record definitions are in /$BANG_DIR/include/yaws_api.hrl

+I've removed this from the commit log, because these definitions are not stable across yaws versions.
+In particular, the definitions have changed between yaws v1.96 and v1.97.

 ###################
 ERLANG: